How Portable Electric Kitchen Appliances Can Be Useful after Disasters

 Instant Pot

 All Instant Pot converts know that I’ve saved the best for last.
-This Wonder Woman of small kitchen appliances took home cooks by storm a few years back and I’ve yet to meet someone who doesn’t love it.
+This Wonder Woman of small kitchen appliances took home cooks by storm a few years back, and I’ve yet to meet someone who doesn’t love it.

-Depending on the unit it can function as a pressure cooker, slow cooker, rice/porridge cooker, cake maker, steamer, yogurt maker, warmer, sterilizer, and can also sear, saute, bake, and sous vide.
+Depending on the unit, it can function as a pressure cooker, slow cooker, rice/porridge cooker, cake maker, steamer, yogurt maker, warmer, sterilizer, and can also sear, saute, bake, and sous vide.
 In many cases, it will do all that faster than the comparable stand-alone unit.
 And there are sizes to meet every family’s needs.

 A small appliance that can do the work of ten seems like a no-brainer in a disaster scenario.
 Not to mention its versatility for those with space constraints, those who tend toward minimalism, and those who wonder what to make for dinner 30 minutes before dinner should be on the table.
-Not that I know anything about that.

 Leave a Comment